siltium-labs/merlin-gql-cli/README.md

 Let's analyze the pieces of the generated _List_ resolver.

 First, we have a definition of a `BaseListResolverClass`.
-This class is part of the _MerlinGQL Core_ module and creates for us the logic to handle a _List GraphQL Query_ for our _Person TypeORM Entity_.
+This class is part of the _MerlinGQL Core_ module and creates for us the logic to handle a _List GraphQL Query_ for our _Product TypeORM Entity_.

 It allow us to define _filtering, sorting and pagination_ when executing our _GraphQL Query_.